Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 ## Doomsday Machine ##

 [Doomsday Machine](https://github.com/johnjones4/Doomsday-Machine-2) is a tool for backing up many cloud services to a local machine including IMAP email, Evernote, Google Contacts, Todoist, GitHub projects, LastPass data, and others.
 It uses RClone as one of the many tools that perform a nightly backup of services to a Docker container and then archives the backup for long term storage.

+## PlexInTheCloud ##

+[PlexInTheCloud](https://github.com/chrisanthropic/PlexInTheCloud) is a series of bash scripts to install & configure: Plex, nzbget, sickrage, couchpotato, mylar, with rclone mounted Google Drive storage and full post-processing on your VPS (virtual private server).
+Includes a wiki with clear documentation